West Javan Ebony Langur, Trachypithecus mauritius

 As folivores (leaf-eaters), West Javan ebony langurs eat mainly leaves, supplemented by fruit and flowers.
 They have sacculated stomachs that help them to break down plant material that would otherwise be difficult to digest.
 This allows them to eat tough leaves that other species can’t digest, reducing competition with other species and allowing West Javan ebony langurs ample food supplies.

 Behavior and Lifestyle

-West Javan ebony langurs are diurnal and arboreal, moving quadrupedally through the trees.
+West Javan ebony langurs are diurnal (active during daylight hours) and arboreal (tree-dwelling), moving quadrupedally (on all fours) through the trees.
 Based on related species, their home range size is likely about 74 acres (30 ha) on average.
-Adults spend more than half of their day resting (61%, according to one study), longer than most frugivorous primates, and this is likely because their special digestive system requires more rest time to completely digest food.
+Adults spend more than half of their day resting (61%, according to one study), longer than most frugivorous (fruit-eating) primates, and this is likely because their special digestive system requires more rest time to completely digest food.
 Juvenile West Javan ebony langurs spend less time resting and feeding and more time moving than do adults.